Minooka files lawsuit to enforce weight limits on McLinden Road

 Duffy said he’d like to see a CN-Grundy-Channahon-Minooka plan so everyone has input to make the project work for the future.

-“Channahon did a great job setting up the initial jurisdictional meetings with the taxing districts, fire departments and all three communities, and Grundy County, senators and representatives,” Duffy said, referring to Channahon, Minooka and Morris as the three communities.
+“Channahon did a great job setting up the initial jurisdictional meetings with the taxing districts, fire departments, and all three communities’ and Grundy County senators and representatives,” Duffy said, referring to Channahon, Minooka and Morris.
 “So, we can get together and give our input as a team in this area, but if CN isn’t going to listen to us as a team, it makes it tough.
 We just want a plan that incorporates our information as well.
 Not just us, but Channahon and Grundy County.”